 The best way to prevent Squamous Cell Carcinoma is to protect your skin against the sun’s dangerous ultraviolet rays and avoid tanning beds.
 When you expose unprotected skin to these conditions, it damages the skin cells’ DNA.
 This damage makes the cells multiply uncontrollably.
 Other ways to lessen your chance of developing SCC is by wearing sunglasses or a hat to protect your face.
 It is also essential to conduct regular checks of your skin for abnormal growths.

 Because Squamous Cell Carcinoma is the second most common type of skin cancer, you should make sure to protect yourself against the sun when you spend extended periods outside.
 If left untreated, SCC can spread throughout your body.
 To prevent damage to yourself and those you love, take the time to wear sunscreen and practice other protective measures.
-As always, visit your dermatologist if you are in the least bit concerned.
+As always, make an appointment with one of our board-certified dermatologists if you are in the least bit concerned.